johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 One of the most intriguing suggestions that Growtika made was to build on the structured data support in my site.
 Structured data is a way of providing metadata about a page in a machine readable format.
 It's a way of providing a clear signal to search engines about the content of a page; it makes their lives easier.

-As it turned out, I already had some structured data support in my blog; [I'd written about how to add it previously](../2021-10-15-structured-data-seo-and-react/index.md).
-But Growtika suggested that I add more structured data to my blog.
+As it turned out, I already had some structured data support in my site; [I'd written about how to add it previously](../2021-10-15-structured-data-seo-and-react/index.md).
+But Growtika suggested that I add more structured data to my site.
 They suggested that I add:

 #### FAQs with Structured Data